MonikaChandrashekara/Monika/README.md

 Directed Graph(Algorithm and DataStructures/Java)
 Designed a java program to create a directed graph using the inputs for the console.The program also finds the shortest path from the source to all the vertices in the graph using Dijkstra's shortest path algorithm.

-Gourmet Recipe Book(JavaScript/Node.js/MongoDB)
-Designed an interactive and a dynamic web application which enables the users to login and retrieve recipes.Its a web application with MVC pattern that is built using Node.js and MongoDB ,the application security is also implemented through input validation and authentication.The project uses EJS template pages for the presentation, routes for the controller and the business logic is defined using JavaScript objects.
-The front end web pages is designed using HTML5 and CSS3.
-The project has a session for each user wherein the user can add new recipes,retrieve saved recipes,provide feedback, rate and delete recipes.The retrieved data from each session user is updated in MongoDB.